 I’ll Be Watching You

-Ten years ago, Kim testified against her rich stepfather in a local girl’s murder, then left town after his acquittal.
+Ten years ago, Kim testified against her rich stepfather in a local girl’s murder.
+When he was acquitted, the hostile and disbelieving residents forced her to leave town.
 Now, her grandmother’s mysterious death brings her back to her small Everglades town, where they’re happy to show her how unwelcome she is.

-The last thing person she’d expect to protect her is Zell MacGregor, the sexy, laid-back son of the man against whom she testified.
+The last person she’d expect to protect her is Zell MacGregor, the sexy, laid-back son of the man against whom she testified.
 And Zell’s the last person she’d ever expect to fall for.
-But as they dig into the secrets of the past, their growing attraction makes their present much more dangerous …
+But as they dig into the secrets of the past, their growing attraction makes their present much more dangerous.